taddybearrr/sql-data-warehouse-project/README.md

 ## 🔍 Business Problem

 The company was unable to generate reliable analytics due to fragmented CRM and ERP systems, poor data quality, and inconsistent structures.
 Stakeholders lacked a unified, queryable environment to support product, customer, and sales reporting.
-Due to bad data, the company could not answer crucial business questions like:
+With bad data, it would be harder for analysts & stakeholders to find solutions to crucial business questions like:

 * Which products generate the most revenue?
 * Who are our most valuable customers?